 The 204th Convention of the Episcopal Diocese of North Carolina created a Bishop’s Committee on Affordable Housing.
-The Committee recently produced a guidebook to showcase successful housing programs in the Diocese and to suggest ways for all to get involved.
+The Committee recently produced a curriculum and a guidebook to showcase successful housing programs in the Diocese and to suggest ways for all to get involved.

 A clear crisis exists in affordable housing.
 North Carolina has a shortage of 200,000 apartments with rents that are affordable for extremely low-income families, who now pay a major portion of their income for rent.
 Even more tragically, there are more than 9,300 people experiencing homelessness.
 Housing costs are rising much faster than incomes.

 The Bishop’s Committee believes it’s critically important for everyone, and in particular people of faith, to be informed and to know affordable housing is a vital part of infrastructure, every bit as much as roads and bridges.
 Without access to affordable housing, investments in transportation and infrastructure will fall short of creating vibrant communities.
 People will continue to live in cars and on the streets.

 Research shows the shortage of safe, decent and affordable housing costs the American economy about $2 trillion per year in lower wages and productivity.
 The lack of affordable housing prevents lower-income households from moving to communities with better economic opportunities and makes it difficult for businesses to attract and retain the workers they need.

 Like roads and bridges, affordable housing is a long-term asset that enables communities and families to thrive.
 Increasing the supply of affordable housing—connecting people to good schools, well-paying jobs, healthcare and transportation—will help more families climb the economic ladder and allow communities to meet their workforce needs.